EBBA - Executive Bachelor of Business Administration

 - Production & Operations Management3 CH / 4 ECTS

 This course covers various aspects of production and operations management.
 Focus is primarily on productivity and how to strategically orient operations toward the rest of the business.
 Inventory and other control systems are introduced as well as planning and quality in relation to manufacturing and the management of resources.

 - Human Resources Management3 CH / 4 ECTS

-HRM activities play a major role insuccess of an organization.
-Companies looking to survive in today’s highly competitive market must identify and recruit talent as well as properly train and develop, compensate, and continually challenge their employees.
-This applies to all companies, whether manufacturing or service, large or small, domestic or international.
-The course uses readings, lectures, class discussions, case studies and introduces live examples which help students apply the concepts to their workplaces.
+Human Resources Management plays a major role in an organization’s success.
+In order to survive in today’s highly competitive market, companies must identify and recruit talent as well as properly train, develop, compensate and continually challenge their employees.
+This applies to all companies, whether in the manufacturing or service industries, large or small, domestic or international.

 - Customer Relationship Management3 CH / 4 ECTS

+This course introduces students to the impact of consumer behavior on marketing activities.
 Understanding the consumer enables marketers to meet their needs more effectively.
 This course investigates the processes that individuals, groups and organizations use to select, secure, utilize and dispose of products, services and experiences.
-It covers the process of generating ideas to satisfy whose needs and the impacts of these processes on the consumer and society.
-This course introduces students to the impact of consumer behavior on marketing activities.
+It encompasses the process of generating ideas to satisfy needs and the impacts of this process on the consumer and society.

 - Managerial Economics3 CH / 4 ECTS